Zuricho/ParallelFold/README.md

 Author: [Bozitao Zhong](zbztzhz@sjtu.edu.cn)

-This is a modified version of DeepMind's [Alphafold2](https://github.com/deepmind/alphafold) to divide **CPU part** (MSA and template searching) and **GPU part** (prediction model) of Alphafold2 local version.
+This is a modified version of DeepMind's [AlphaFold2](https://github.com/deepmind/alphafold) to divide **CPU part** (MSA and template searching) and **GPU part** (prediction model) of AlphaFold2 local version.

 ## How to install

-First you should install Alphafold2.
-You can choose one of the following methods to install Alphafold locally.
+First you should install AlphaFold2.
+You can choose one of the following methods to install AlphaFold locally.

 - Use [official version](https://github.com/deepmind/alphafold) from DeepMind with docker.
-- There are some [other versions](https://github.com/kalininalab/alphafold_non_docker) install Alphafold without docker.
+- There are some [other versions](https://github.com/kalininalab/alphafold_non_docker) install AlphaFold without docker.
-- Also you can use [my guide](https://github.com/Zuricho/Alphafold_local) which based on non_docker version and it can adjust to different cuda versions (cuda driver >= 10.1)
+- Also you can use [my guide](https://github.com/Zuricho/AlphaFold_local) which based on non_docker version and it can adjust to different cuda versions (cuda driver >= 10.1)

-Then, put these 4 files in your Alphafold folder, this folder should have an original `run_alphafold.py` file, and I use a `run_alphafold.sh` file to run Alphafold easily (learned from [non_docker version](https://github.com/kalininalab/alphafold_non_docker))
+Then, put these 4 files in your AlphaFold folder, this folder should have an original `run_alphafold.py` file, and I use a `run_alphafold.sh` file to run AlphaFold easily (learned from [non_docker version](https://github.com/kalininalab/alphafold_non_docker))

 4 files: